 - Critical status - Str.: regular expression for alphanumeric modules (string).
 If any matches are found, the module will go into critical status.

-- Inverse interval: present for both the warning and critical threshold.
+- Inverse interval: present for both the warning and critical thresholds.
 If enabled, the module will change status when its values are outside the range specified in the thresholds.
-It also works for alphanumeric modules (string), if the text strings do NOT match the Warning/Critical Str., the module will change its status
+It also works for alphanumeric modules (string), if the text strings do NOT match the Warning/Critical Str., the module will change its status.

 In case the "warning" and "critical" thresholds match in any range, the "critical" threshold will always prevail.

 There is a CPU usage percentage module that will always be green in agent status, since it simply reports a value between 0% and 100%.
 If you want the CPU use module to go to into warning status (yellow ) when it reaches 70% of its use, and into critical status (red) when it reaches 90%, the thresholds must be set as follows: